Home > Personal development > Interpersonal communication > Communicating better to prevent burn-out

 Emma understands that the employee is very tired at the moment because he is looking after one of his sick relatives.
 He mentions a need for rest that he hadn't dared mention before.

 Being able to talk things through will enable Emma and the employee to find solutions together.
-For example, rearranging working hours or workload, or taking days off or time off in advance.
+For example, reorganising working hours and workload, or taking days off or time off in advance.

 Our expert